 Northern humanists were deeply interested in scholarship, in recovering classical texts, in educational reform.
 But they were also deeply concerned with religious reform, with the corruption of the Church, with the relationship between faith and daily life.
 When you look at the art of Albrecht Dürer or Jan van Eyck, you're looking at something that draws on Italian techniques but has entirely different concerns.

 The Northern Renaissance wasn't slowed by the Italian Renaissance — it was happening in conversation with it, but on its own terms.
-That distinction matters, because it means the "slow spread" wasn't always a delay.
+That's why that distinction matters, because it means the "slow spread" wasn't always a delay.
 Sometimes it was a different path entirely.

 What Actually Accelerated the Spread (Despite Everything)